-This fiasco happened three years ago when I was moving to Dallas from South Florida.
-I took a road trip with my dog to meet the movers at the new house and get things set up before my wife flew out with the kids.
+This fiasco happened in 2014 when I was moving to Dallas from South Florida (update: we moved back to South Florida in the summer of 2020).
+I took a road trip with my dog to meet the movers at the (then) new house and get things set up before my wife flew out with the kids.

 THE ORIGINAL PLAN